 He says nothing.
 He's just—he's just looking at her, with his head slightly tilted and his eyes uncharacteristically earnest and his fingers resting hesitantly on the absolute edge of the counter.

 "Sir?" she prods him again, unnerved.

-"I'd start out this conversation," he finally says analytically, "by saying I was sorry, but that seems kind of boring."
+"I'd start out this conversation," he finally says analytically, "by saying I was sorry, but now that I'm here that seems kind of—insufficient."

 "Sorry for what?"
 She blinks innocently at him, but he does not reciprocate the gesture.

 "I was really stupid, okay?" he murmurs, leaning forward ever-so slightly.
 "They were just—they were girls, for Pete's sake.
 I was just trying to impress them, you know?
 And—"